Can I pick the child I want to adopt in Virginia?

 Adopting from Foster Care in Virginia

-You've done all the research, and you're ready to dive into the world of adoption services.
+You've done all the research, and you're now ready to explore the world of adoption services.
 You may be wondering if you can pick the child you would like to adopt.
 The answer is a little complicated.

 When this happens, the local Department of Social Services will ask the child's current foster families if they are interested in adoption before reaching out to any other adoption resources.
 The foster parent(s) already have a wealth of knowledge and affection for the youth.
 It would limit the amount of changes the child would need to make.